Michael Howard (historian): Historical writing

+Personal life and death

+In 1958, Howard met geography teacher Mark Anthony James, and they began a relationship.
+They entered into a civil partnership in 2006, and latterly lived in Eastbury, Berkshire.
+Howard died at a hospital in Swindon on 30 November 2019, at the age of 97; James died two months later.

 Awards and honours

 Howard was appointed a Commander of the Order of the British Empire (CBE) in the 1977 Birthday Honours and a Knight Bachelor in the 1986 Birthday Honours.
 He was later appointed to the Order of the Companions of Honour (CH) for services to military studies in the 2002 Birthday Honours and to the Order of Merit (OM) in 2005.
 In 1988 he was elected a member of the Royal Swedish Academy of War Sciences.
 In 1992, he was awarded the Samuel Eliot Morison Prize for lifetime achievement given by the Society for Military History.